groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-OpenDocument Spreadsheet (.ods) stands for OpenDocument Spreadsheet Document format that are editable by user.
-Data is stored inside ODF file into rows and columns.
+Represents an OpenDocument Spreadsheet (.ods), which stands for OpenDocument Spreadsheet Document format that is editable by the user.
+Data is stored inside ODF files in rows and columns.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/spreadsheet/ods